DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   * AMR: I normally have a root qip file which has all the project files and the project constraints file.
 Then in each board directory I have top.qip which references the toplevel file for that board, and also any PLLs needed for the project - and if there's anything else needed, like some defines, they can be added too.

-* .hex files:  if the Mist project include .hex files, copy them to board folder as it's the place where they can be found  [to be verified]
+* ~~.hex files:  if the Mist project include .hex files, copy them to board folder as it's the place where they can be found~~

 * deca_top.vhd is a wrapper for the original Mist core.

   * Edit it and change the guest module name.

-  * If the audio's super-loud and scratchy then you probably have a problem with signed vs. unsigned.
+  * If the audio's super-loud and scratchy then you probably have a problem with signed vs unsigned.
 If it's unsigned and your DAC needs signed audio you'll need to invert the most significant bit.

   * AMR: deca_top.vhd will probably be nearly identical to the one for the Mist core - it just has to deal with the name of the Mist core changing from core to core, and other subtleties like whether or not Clock27 is defined with one input or two (annoyingly that varies from core to core!).